Qualanesti/hello-world/README.md

 # hello-world
-going through the steps
+Douglas here, going through the steps.
-Douglas here, I am curious to see what I will learn.
+I am curious to see what I will learn.